 Church.
 Interment will be at Nassau Knolls Cemetery, Port

 |For outstanding achievement in

 the line of his profession while in command

 of the Naval salvage vessel USS Current in a combat area in the Western Pacific.

-Lieutenant Commander Duffy assisted in salvage and towing operations which resulted in getting two damaged warships out of the danger area and into a safe port at Uliti Atoll.
+Lieutenant Commander Duffy assisted in salvage and towing operations which resulted in removing two damaged warships from the danger area and into a safe port at Uliti Atoll.

 William F. Halsey